Elkhart County Courthouse

 Elkhart County Courthouse is a historic courthouse located at Goshen, Elkhart County, Indiana, USA.
 It was originally built in 1868–1870, and renovated between 1905 and 1908 in the Renaissance Revival style.
 It is a three-story, brick building with a clay tile dome tower.
 It features a portico with four freestanding Doric order columns, with stylized triglyphs, set on a rusticated podium.

 It was added to the National Register of Historic Places in 1980.

+In September 2025, a new Elkhart County courthouse opened in Goshen.
+The historic courthouse remained in use for other purposes including meetings of the county commissioners.